Straighten Your Smile Discreetly in Frisco, TX

 Types of Orthodontic Aligners available:

 Adults were originally the only ones who could benefit from this.
 This was a result of the concept of the original design.
-Every aligner is a plastic shell which fits snugly on each tooth in a single jaw.
+Every aligner is a plastic shell that fits snugly on each tooth in a single jaw.
 The aligners left no space for teeth to emerge.
 This prevented the use of it for youngsters who still had teeth emerging.
 Its popularity along with the numerous benefits it offered over traditional braces especially when aesthetics were considered made the manufacturers decide that younger persons could also enjoy the benefits.
 With the teen version, the tabs are left in places where a tooth is expected to erupt and grow.
 Therefore the advantages were retained without compromising on the eruption of new teeth.
 Orthodontic treatment with this for very young patients is still not indicated at this time.
 Don’t worry – see Child orthodontics and Dental braces kids for these cases.

 Are there Invisible Aligners for Kids?